bulum.utils.datetime_functions module

 - Warns:

-UserWarning – If check_length is True and the number of generated dates doesn’t match the input length, indicating non-consecutive dates or gaps.
+UserWarning – If mode=”generate” and check_length is True or “warn”, warns when generated dates don’t match input length (indicating non-consecutive dates or gaps).

 Examples